KelvinHere/book-review-app/testing.md

 ### Unit Testing

 Unit testing was used on this project to quickly and efficently test changes to code.
-These tests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py)
+These tests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) check that :-
+- All CRUD operations can be carried out on a database and that that database information makes it to the webpages it needs to get to.
+- All routes take the user to the correct webpages and contain the required information from the database
+- All functions in app.py return the correct values

+On running the unittests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) the database is switched to an empty local database, some setup is required if running locally, as explained below in [Writing your own unittests on a local deployment](#writing-your-own-unittests-on-a-local-deployment).
+This allows the app to be tested end to end and stops the risk of the tests corrupting the live database.

+An example of this end to end testing would be, testing the view that adds a book to the database.
+The unittest posts immitation form data to the insert_book view, the viewbooks view is then called to render the viewbooks.html page where this information should now be displayed and the test asserts that all the book information that should be pulled from the database is displayed on the output page.

 ### Writing your own unittests on a local deployment